Unconscious-Games/Game-Dev_Quick-Start/README.md

 _Theoretical Knowledge_ - Knowledge that will result in a deeper level of understanding of computer science/software engineering more broadly and requires general knowledge of mathematics, logic, and an abstract frame of reference.

 At this level you basically open yourself up to literally everything.
-Gaining Knowledge in this realm is literally like opening pandora's box, so advance at your own risk /and pace
+Gaining Knowledge in this realm is literally like opening pandora's box, so advance at your own risk and pace

 General Computation: